The Fuqua Sustainable Impact Student Investment Fund

 Student Management: Each year CASE i3 manages the selection of two second-year student Fund Managers.
 The Fund Managers recruit and select a team of first- and second-year students in the fall to the Fund Team.
 Students who are interested in joining the Fund Team should attend the annual CASE i3 Information Session in the Fall 1 term to find out more about the application process.

 Oversight: Student involvement in the fund is overseen by the Fund Oversight Committee, made up of faculty and staff from CASE i3 and Fuqua’s Office of Experiential Learning.
-The Fund Team also has opportunity to leverage the expertise of investment professionals, many of them Duke alumni, from both the Duke Management Company (now DUMAC Inc.) and a group of external fund advisors.
-Additionally, DUMAC’s administrative team supports the Fund Team’s transaction requests throughout the academic year.
+The Fund Team also has opportunity to leverage the expertise of external investment professionals, many of them Duke alumni. .
+Additionally, the administrative team of DUMAC, Duke University’s endowment manager, supports the Fund Team’s transaction requests throughout the academic year.

 Student Fund Managers in 2022/2023 are: